AndrewW-NFC/NFC-tools/README.md

 nfc-tools
 ```

-If the NFC Tools folder is somewhere else, use `cd` to go to that folder first, then run:
+If the NFC Tools folder is somewhere else, use `cd` to go to that folder first.
+Then run:

 ```powershell
 .\.venv\Scripts\Activate.ps1